m3lab-ltu/m3lab-ltu.github.io/_pages/research.md

 We have been actively participating into the research community events, and serving as steering committee members, conference chairs and program committee members in conferences, such as:
 * IEEE ISMAR, IEEE VR; ACM SIGGRAPH Asia; ACM VRST, ACM CHI

+### Areas of Research Projects
+-	Augmented, Virtual and Mixed Reality
+-	Computational and Interaction Design
+-	Digital Arts and Cultural Heritage
+-	Multimodal Human-Computer Interaction
+-	Visualisaiton and Analytics

 ### Representative Research Projects:
 {% for proli in site.data.projectlist %}